edgedb/edgedb/docs/guides/auth/webauthn.rst

 The client script will call the Web Authentication API to authenticate with an existing credential and send the assertion to this endpoint.
-This endpoint's job will be to forward the serialized assertion to the EdgeDB Auth extension for verification.
+This endpoint's job will be to forward the serialized assertion to the Gel Auth extension for verification.

 .. lint-off